locnnil/workshop/docs/explanation/advanced/content-interface.rst

 When the SDK is installed
-during :command:`workshop launch` and :command:`workshop refresh`
+during :command:`workshop launch` and :command:`workshop refresh`,
-at run-time,
-for each plug that targets the slot, |project_markup| checks the following:
+|project_markup| checks the following for each plug that targets the slot:

 - The plug can be installed.